 Hiking time: 30 minutes

-From the summit, you have two choices, you can either go back exactly the same way as you came.
+From the summit, you have two choices, you can either go back exactly the same way as you came via the Minfforrd Path.
 Or option two is to go back via Mynydd Moel.
 If you have your OS Map out in front of you then you might be wondering what I’m talking about as there doesn’t appear to be a path all the way.
 I promise that there is an obvious path, complete with some more stiles too!